SaladTechnologies/salad-kitchen-docs/content/docs/faq/Jobs/67-why-do-i-earn-less-more-with-salad-than-whattomine.md

 - Mining 24 hours/day, 7 days/week.
 - Achieving [100% luck rates](https://2miners.com/blog/mining-mining-luck/).

-Salad also offers more workloads than just Mining, we also offer Containerised Compute jobs, and Bandwidth sharing.
+Salad also offers more workloads than just Mining, we also offer Containerized Compute jobs, and Bandwidth sharing.